Jamesb13579/my-tasty-eats/README.md

 *   Logo

-    * The Logo I created for the project is the dame as I used for the favicon.
+    * The Logo I created for the project is the same as that which I used for the favicon.

     * This logo is positioned in the top right of the navigation bar.